rameezk/blog-old/content/posts/2020-10-02--tunneling-via-kubernetes/index.md

 alias kdebug='kubectl exec -it debuggery -- zsh || kubectl run --rm -it debuggery --image=rameezk/debuggery --restart=Never'
 ```

-In other terminal window, run the following:
+In another terminal window, run the following:

 ```bash
 tcpserver 127.0.0.1 "$local_port" kubectl exec -i debuggery -- nc "$remote_host" "$remote_port"
 ```

 Where `$local_port` is the local port you would access the service on (i.e. `127.0.0.1:$local_port`).
 Similarly `$remote_host` and `$remote_port` are the remote host and port respectively.
 The host, for example, will be the DB host address.

+If all goes well, you won't see any output, but the TCP tunnel should have been established.

 You can make this a script as well and add to it to your .zshrc or .bashrc.
 You can see mine [here](https://github.com/rameezk/dotfiles/blob/master/system/function.zsh#L78-L118).